SydalsITC/telegram-tools/demo-bot/README.md

 - /version - shows version of bot.py and the config file
 - /hello - just says hello and echoes the name of the calling user
 - /userid - shows the numeric user ID of the calling user - which can be used to secure the /polls call just for admins.
-- /polls - creates the polls which are defined in the config file.
+- /polls - creates the polls which are defined in the config file. _This command is restricted._ Make sure your _numeric_ user ID is in the field 'bot.authUsers' in the config file.